Skip to content

 What Personal Branding Actually Means for Creators

 Your personal brand is the complete impression someone has of you.
-What they think of when they hear your name.
+What they think when they hear your name.
 What they feel when they see your content.
 What they tell other people when they describe you.
-It is the answer to the only question that actually matters in a crowded creator economy: “Why should I follow, subscribe to, or pay attention to this person instead of the thousands of other creators available to me?”
+It’s the answer to the only question that actually matters in a crowded creator economy: “Why should I follow, subscribe to, or pay attention to this person instead of the thousands of other creators available to me?”

 The Three Pillars of Creator Branding

 3. Differentiation: Why you and not someone else?
 This is the hardest question and the most important one.
 Not better — different.
-In a sea of similar creators, what is your unique angle?
+In a sea of similar creators, what’s your unique angle?
 What do you do, say, show, or embody that no one else does in exactly the same way?

 Discovering Your Brand Identity